 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Metgasco Limited is an oil & gas e&p business based in Australia.
-Metgasco shares (MEL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Metgasco has a trailing 12-month revenue of around $43,462.
+Metgasco is an oil & gas e&p business based in Australia.
+Metgasco shares (MEL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Metgasco has a trailing 12-month revenue of around $50,155.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Metgasco

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Metgasco .
 Find the share by name or ticker symbol: MEL.
 Research its history to confirm it's a solid investment against your financial goals.